VirgilSecurity/virgil-crypto-c/docs/library.md

 prefix:
     Prefix for names within library.
 If not defined, then it equals to library name.
 Can be explicitly empty.
 The prefix attribute is optional.

+path:
+    Path to the library root directory.
+The path attribute is required.

 The 'feature' item